terrywbrady/UsingAppScript/PITCHME.md

 - <a target="_blank" href="https://github.com/Georgetown-University-Libraries/PlainTextCSV_GoogleAppsScript/blob/master/README.md">Sample Screen Shots</a>

 #HSLIDE
+### Example 2: Sample Application Integrated with Google Services
+- Illustrates what an application can do with Google Services
+- User edits a spreadsheet
+ - Spreadsheet content is published by Gmail
+ - Spreadsheet content is published to Google Sites

+#VSLIDE
 ### Example 2: Publish Weekly Volunteer Assignments from Google Sheets
 - Developed for an org in which several folks had limited computer literacy
  - Publish assignment updates to Google Sites daily